kartoFlane/superluminal2/readme_developers.txt

-This project depends on the following libraries.
+This project depends on the following libraries:
 - JDOM 2.x
     http://www.jdom.org/
     (For JavaDocs, look left.)